ensomnatt/webfetch/README.md

 ## Description

-webfetch is a programm that shows your system info in the web as a systemd unit. it can be use for a servers or personal computers just for fun.
+webfetch is a program that shows your system info in the web as a systemd unit. it can be use for a servers or personal computers just for fun.

 ## Installation